ZenithVal/OSCLock/README.md

 # Config

-Click > to expand the section.
+Tables containing information on all available settings you can change in the config.toml files. <br> Click a > to expand the section.

 <details><summary>Main Settings</summary>